Vietnam.vn - Nền tảng quảng bá Việt Nam

 President Biden on Air Force One on July 7

-According to Reuters, Mr. Biden arrived in the British capital London on the night of July 9 and will meet with British Prime Minister Rishi Sunak as well as King Charles III on July 10.
-The White House said the US president's visit, which took place just a month after Mr. Sunak visited the White House, was aimed at "continuing to strengthen the close relationship between the two countries."
+According to Reuters, Mr. Biden arrived in the British capital London on the night of July 9 and will meet British Prime Minister Rishi Sunak as well as King Charles III on July 10.
+The White House said the US president's visit, which took place just a month after Mr. Sunak arrived at the White House, was to "continue to strengthen the close relationship between the two countries."

 Biden will also meet King Charles III at Windsor Castle in west London, where the late Queen Elizabeth II hosted former US Presidents Barack Obama and Donald Trump.
-The two are expected to discuss climate change, a topic Charles III has campaigned and spoken out about for more than five decades.
-Biden did not attend the British monarch’s coronation in May, so this will be the first time the two have met since that event.
+The two are expected to discuss climate change, a topic Charles III campaigned and spoke out about for more than five decades.
+Biden did not attend the British king's coronation in May, so this will be the first time the two have met since that event.

 The Vilnius summit comes as Biden has just announced plans to send Ukraine cluster bombs, a weapon that more than two-thirds of NATO members have banned because of their potential to cause civilian casualties, according to AP.
 At the summit, the US president is likely to face questions from allies about this decision.

-Biden’s ability to unite NATO members will also be tested, as Sweden’s bid to join the alliance remains stalled by opposition from Türkiye and Hungary.
+Mr Biden’s ability to unite NATO members will also be tested, as Sweden’s bid to join the alliance remains stalled by opposition from Türkiye and Hungary.
 NATO is also divided over Ukraine’s membership.
-While Lithuania and other countries on NATO’s eastern flank want to move quickly, the US, Germany and others favor a more cautious approach, fearing the prospect of NATO being drawn into direct conflict with Russia.
+While Lithuania and other countries on NATO’s eastern flank want to speed up the process, the US, Germany and others favor a more cautious approach, fearing the prospect of NATO being drawn into direct conflict with Russia.

-After Vilnius, Biden will travel to Helsinki, the capital of Finland, which became NATO’s newest member in April.
-Finland and Sweden both applied to join NATO last year, abandoning their long-standing neutrality over security concerns after the outbreak of war in Ukraine.
-In Helsinki on July 13, Biden is scheduled to meet with other Nordic leaders, including Sweden, Norway, Denmark and Iceland.
+After Vilnius, Mr. Biden will travel to Helsinki, the capital of Finland, which became NATO’s newest member in April.
+Finland and Sweden jointly applied to join NATO last year, abandoning their long-standing neutrality over security concerns after the outbreak of war in Ukraine.
+In Helsinki on July 13, Mr. Biden is expected to meet with other Nordic leaders, including Sweden, Norway, Denmark and Iceland.

 Source link